otigges/http-db/README.md

 http-db
 =======

 Generic data store for HTTP resources.
+Working with an without schema.